snizzleorg/osticket_docker/migration/ssh/README.md

 2. The key will be available in the container at `/root/.ssh/id_rsa`

 3. When running `pull-from-server.sh`, choose option 3 (SSH key file)

+## Usage (Portainer)

+SSH keys are stored in the `osticket_migration_ssh` named volume.
+You can:
+- Copy keys via the container console
+- Use password authentication instead
+- Use the interactive migration script

 ## Security Note